Announcement

 • If your child brings home homework, let them tell you how they work it out.
 There are lots of different ways to solve problems, and talking about solutions/options is good

 • Help your child to learn and recall some basic number facts quickly/accurately.
-You can do this anywhere e.g., while driving in the car
+You can do this anywhere e.g., while driving in the car, walking somewhere

 • Play games like Snakes and Ladders, Chess and Ludo.
 A deck of cards and dice can be used for many math games too